Education

 Written by Omolola Akinyemi

-‘Mama Africa’ is a common appelage on the lips of people of the black race.
-Whose ancestry are found in our famous, giant black continent.
-What makes Africa stand out from amongst all the world’s continents?
+‘Mama Africa‘ is a common appellation on the lips of people of the black race, whose ancestry are found in our famous, giant black continent.
+What makes Africa stand out from among all the world’s continents?
 How big is Africa?
 And what are the top 10 largest countries in Africa?
 We are just about to find out.

 Africa